-Two subtypes are called open-Dragone design (an open Dragone telescope or just open Dragone) and crossed-Dragone design (an cross Dragone telescope or just cross Dragone), the latter having the light path cross itself to reach the Focal Plane.
+Two subtypes are called open-Dragone design (an open Dragone telescope or just open Dragone) and crossed-Dragone design (an cross Dragone telescope or just cross Dragone), the latter having the light path cross itself to reach the focal plane.

 The term Mizuguchi-Dragone design gives co-credit to the 1978 paper by Yoshihiko Mizuguchi et al.: "Offset Gregorian Antenna" (Electronics and Communications in Japan, vol. 61, Mar.
 1978, p.
 58-66).
 My guess is the papers describe essentially the same design.